-Therapy dogs fall under the category of Emotional Support Animal.
-Although therapy dogs receive training, they perform a different type of job from service dogs.
-Their responsibilities are to provide psychological or physiological therapy to individuals other than their handlers, and unlike service dogs, therapy dogs are encouraged to interact with a variety of people while they are on-duty including petting the therapy dog.
+For university purposes, therapy dogs are not considered Emotional Support or Service Animals.
+Although therapy dogs receive training, they perform a different type of job from service dogs or emotional support animals.
+Therapy dogs provide psychological or physiological therapy to individuals other than their handlers, and unlike service dogs and emotional support animals, therapy dogs are encouraged to interact with a variety of people while they are on-duty including petting the therapy dog.